kelechi-aims/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories count directory and subdirectory 12-newest_files display the 10 newest files in a directory 13-unique displays unique input
-14-findthatword display lines containing a specific pattern
+14-findthatword display lines containing a specific pattern 15-countthatword displays the number of lines that contain a specific pattern